shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 </details>

 <details>
-<summary>Step 4.5: Regarding Third-Party Content in Their Derivative Work (Especially the "Provided Copy" - Corresponds to License Sections 3.d and 4.e.iv)</summary>
+<summary>Step 4.5: Regarding Third-Party Content in Their Derivative Work (Especially the "Provided Copy" - Corresponds to License Clauses 3.d and 4.e.iv)</summary>

 * The Licensee is responsible for the copyright status of their entire Derivative Work.
 However, for the purpose of *your grant-back reuse*, the VOD Reaction License Version 0.3 places specific emphasis on the "Provided Copy" that the Licensee delivers to you upon request.
-* Licensee's Warranty Applies to the "Provided Copy": Section 4.e.iv of the License states that the Licensee represents and warrants that the "Provided Copy" (as defined and prepared according to Section 3.d of the License) is clear of third-party rights issues that would prevent your reuse under the grant-back.
+* Licensee's Warranty Applies to the "Provided Copy": Clause 4.e.iv of the License states that the Licensee represents and warrants that the "Provided Copy" (as defined and prepared according to Clause 3.d of the License) is clear of third-party rights issues that would prevent your reuse under the grant-back.
 This is the version you should primarily rely on if copyright cleanness is a concern.
-* Nature of the "Provided Copy": Remember, Section 3.d of the License specifies that the Provided Copy must:
+* Nature of the "Provided Copy": Remember, Clause 3.d of the License specifies that the Provided Copy must:
   * Completely include all parts from the Licensee's Published Version that incorporate *your* VODs.
   * Have edits (compared to the Published Version) that are *strictly limited* to the minimum objectively necessary to clear third-party copyrights present in those parts of the Published Version.
 No other substantive or stylistic changes to those parts are permitted.
   * If important original content from the Licensee (like their speech) was unavoidably lost during these copyright-clearing edits, the Licensee must notify you of this and provide details (e.g., a transcript).
 * Your Review and Caution: Even with these provisions, review the Provided Copy.
 If you still have concerns about third-party content within it, or if the Licensee has notified you of lost content due to necessary muting, exercise caution.
-Section 4.e.iv of the License also states that the Licensee agrees to endeavor to identify or help remove/replace problematic content in the Provided Copy if you request it.
+Clause 4.e.iv of the License also states that the Licensee agrees to endeavor to identify or help remove/replace problematic content in the Provided Copy if you request it.
 Open communication with the Licensee is key if issues arise.
 </details>

 ### 5\.
 Managing or Discontinuing Your License Offer